10:30 am Sunday Worship

 As we said last week, the angels aren’t merely stating a fact, they’re making a demand here, “Let glory be to God in the highest.”
 Or another way to say it is a command there that might be assumed or inserted is, give glory to God in the highest.
 It’s appropriate here that angels are the ones who have called us to give glory to God.
 The holy angels are utterly obedient to the divine will.

 David described the angels in Psalm 103 as, at the end of the Psalm as “mighty ones who do his word, obeying the voice of his word!”
 And they are.
 In verse 21 of Psalm 103, they are the Lord’s hosts.
 They are, “his ministers, who do his will.”
-So, they’re, they’re basically an example to us of those who are utterly obedient to God to give him glory.
+They’re, they’re basically an example to us of those who are utterly obedient to God to give him glory.
 It’s interesting to ponder that David wrote that Psalm, Psalm 103.
-His words may have been inspired in these very fields where the shepherds were.
-As David watched his father’s sheep so long ago.
+His words may have been inspired in these very fields where the shepherds were, as David watched his father’s sheep so long ago.

 That’s exactly right.
 That’s exactly right.
 These angels have watched in horror as sin has torn the world apart.
 And even though they don’t fully understand the things into which they look, they do wonder that God created man a little lower than the angels, but he created man to glorify God and give full praise and glory to him and here they are seeing the, the prospect of this coming to fulfillment in Jesus Christ.

-These historical facts—they place a moral demand on everyone who hear them.
+These historical facts, they place a moral demand on everyone who hear them.
 It’s not simply a benign story that informs Christmas tradition.
 This isn’t something we can simply take or leave.
-This is a call to worship.
-The angelic soldiers of this heavenly army, they’re not making this optional for us.
+This is a call to worship and the angelic soldiers of this heavenly army, they’re not making this optional for us.
 Worshipping the newborn king is a moral obligation and here’s why.

 It demands that they worship him.
 It demands that they give him thanks, but they don’t.
 They refuse.
 So, they’re under his fiery wrath.
-They’re born in the condemnation and they continue to live their lives heaping up sin after sin after sin, which just brings more judgment, more condemnation, more wrath.
-And they will one day face his judgment because they didn’t honor him as God or give thanks, Romans 1:21.
+They’re born into condemnation and they continue to live their lives heaping up sin after sin after sin, which just brings more judgment, more condemnation, more wrath and they will one day face his judgment because they didn’t honor him as God or give thanks, Romans 1:21.
 You see the connection there.
 God gives, historical fact and we’re under obligation to worship.

 “God’s demand and our desire come together to bring glory to God in the highest.”